 - What information to include in the adaptive design for FDA review, and

-- issues to consider in the evaluation of a completed adaptive design study.
+- issues to consider in a completed adaptive design study evaluation.

 Disadvantages and challenges of adaptive trials

 - The adaptive design may not be the best option for all clinical trials.
-For example, short-duration studies (e.g., 2-8 weeks) in which populations shall be recruited very quickly (in a few months), as recruitment needs to be halted, while interim analyses are conducted.
+For example, short-duration studies (e.g., 2-8 weeks) in which the researcher shall recruit populations quickly (in a few months) and need to halt recruitment while interim analyses.

-- Critical insights may be missed during a rapid interim analysis that might have been captured by more thoughtful analyses following an exploratory study and Such oversights can be costly and may extend overall development timelines.
+- The trial may miss the critical insights during a rapid interim analysis captured by more thoughtful analyses following an exploratory study and such oversights can be costly and may extend overall development timelines.

 Credevo clinical development strategy services